Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Theoretical Analysis

 For the theoretical analysis of Newton-MR, we make the following blanket assumptions regarding the properties of the objective function $ f $ in \cref{eq:obj}.
 Some of these assumptions might seem unconventional at first, however, they are simply generalizations of many typical assumptions made in the similar literature.
 For example, a strongly-convex function with Lipschitz continuous gradient and Hessian satisfies all of the following assumptions in this Section.

-\begin{assumption}[Differentiability] The function $ f $ is twice-differentiable.
-In particular, all the first partial derivatives are themselves differentiable, but the second partial derivatives are allowed to be discontinuous. \end{assumption} Recall that requiring the first partials be differentiable implies the equality of crossed-partials, which amounts to the symmetric Hessian matrix \cite[pp.\ 732-733]{hubbard2015vector}.
-Note that, here, we allow Hessian to be entirely discontinuous.
+\begin{assumption}[Differentiability] The function $ f $ is twice-differentiable. \end{assumption} In particular, all the first partial derivatives are themselves differentiable, but the second partial derivatives are allowed to be discontinuous.
+Recall that requiring the first partials be differentiable implies the equality of crossed-partials, which amounts to the symmetric Hessian matrix \cite[pp.\ 732-733]{hubbard2015vector}.

-In the literature for the analysis of Newton-type methods, in particular those designed for non-convex problems, it is typically assumed that the function is sufficiently smooth in that it is twice-continuously differentiable with gradient and Hessian that are Lipschitz continuous (e.g., \cite{roosta2016sub_global,roosta2016sub_local,bollapragada2016exact,arjevani2017oracle_finite,arjevani2017oracle_general}).
-More specifically, for some $ 0 < L_{\bgg}, L_{\HH} < \infty $ and $ \forall ~\xx, \yy \in \reals^{d} $, it is assumed that
+In the literature for the analysis of non-convex Newton-type methods for \cref{eq:obj}, to obtain \emph{non-asymptotic quantitative} convergence rates, it is typically assumed that the function is sufficiently smooth in that its gradient and Hessian are Lipschitz continuous.
+Specifically, for some $ 0 \leq L_{\bgg} < \infty$, $0\leq L_{\HH} < \infty $, and $ \forall ~\xx, \yy \in \real^{d} $, it is assumed that